h1ghl1kh7/bp-libc-got/README.md

 # bp_libc_got

-Breakpoint at the address in the .got.plt section of the libraries loaded in the target process.
+Set Breakpoint at the address in the .got.plt section of the libraries loaded in the target process.

 # Features